jumeneguete/mywallet-back-end/README.md

 <p align="center"><img width="400px" src="/assets/my_wallet.gif" /></p>

-You can find the front-end application at https://github.com/jumeneguete/mywallet-front-end
+You can find this front-end application at https://github.com/jumeneguete/mywallet-front-end

 ### 🔹🔹About